kheller18/data-structures-algorithms/methods/README.md

     hashmap.delete(<key>) // deletes the key/value pair that matches the key that is passed in as an argument hashmap.clear() // clears all elements from the hashmap

+    If you're dealing with functions that require counting with maps.
+Increment the value of the key every time if the key already exists and then add the value to the count.
   Hash Table Class (Simple Hash not great):
     Constructor:
       function HashTable() {